Visit the institution website for COVID‑19 updates

 Information for international students

-It is anticipated that this degree will also evoke interest from students overseas for whom such qualification is not available in their home country.
 Applicants whose first language is not English will be required to demonstrate English language skills to IELTS 6.0 or equivalent.
+Visit our international section for more information.

 Fees and funding